Peperworx/curium/docs/source/src/about/README.md

 ### How will this language be typed?

-This language will be statically typed.
+Curium will be statically typed.
 Every variable will have a type, but unlike other statically typed languages, variables types can be reassigned.
 This is possible because every type is at it's core just an array of bytes.
 Different parts of the array mean different things.
 Due to the nature of computers, however, this will only be available for the interpreted version.
 For the compiled version, this will be less efficient, simply creating a new variable and casting the original value to that new variable, as opposed to realocating the original variable.

 ### Everything is an object/type